Stress in the Workplace

 High or insufficient workloads

-The last recession in the UK in 2008/2009 had an enormous effect on businesses.
-Many had to downsize and in turn this put heavy pressure on remaining staff to take on extra duties.
-Companies are still recovering but also there are quite a few that (though profits are up) have never replaced staff.
-This example is just one of the causes that have created high workloads for people.
+Many businesses have had to downsize and in turn this put heavy pressure on remaining staff to take on extra duties.
+This example is just one of the causes that have created high workloads for people and the could be expected post-pandemic.
 It places staff under immense pressure with unrealistic deadlines.

 Employer’s need to be mindful of their employee’s workload, they will only lose in the end if little/more pressure causes a reliable worker to leave.

 Bullying or harassment in the workplace can have a massive effect on someone’s well-being and mental health.
 Employer’s need to have a strong management team.
 It is essential they are approachable and follow correct procedure if such complaints are made.
 Conflicts at work can happen and the responsibility is on the employer to make sure there’s equality and fairness in the handling of all disgruntlement.

 A poor work environment can push stress levels to the limit.
 If it’s too hot or too cold, noisy, damp, uncomfortable seats or just physically exhausting.
 It is important that the employer ensures the surroundings suit all staffs needs as best as possible.
 Also employees should be kept informed by management of any significant changes to the business, creating ‘peace of mind’ for all.